PleasantGoat17/Cult-of-Lamb-Cuboid-bone/README.en.md

 - **Author**: Lau Zega / PleasantGoat17

+## Disclaimer

+This software includes artwork from the game Cult of the Lamb.
+This is a non-profit project, and all rights to the artwork belong to Cult of the Lamb and its rightful owners.
+The use of this material is solely for personal and non-commercial purposes.
+Any unauthorized reproduction, distribution, or commercial use may infringe on copyright.
+If you have any questions or concerns regarding copyright, please contact us.

 ## License

 This project has no specified license.
 Please contact the author for more details.